Here's the story of a couple from New York who did just that...

 I know what you are thinking: what's the catch?
-There is no catch but don't be deceived that this is an all-expenses-paid vacation.
+There is no catch, but don't be deceived into thinking that this is an all-expenses-paid vacation.
 Because of the nature of the program, it is an exchange of services designed for people wanting to gain something from the experience of farming rather than just getting a freebie and moving on.

 I am currently wwoofing in Emilia-Romagna in the small town of Brisighella.
 Myself, my husband, and our dog Betsy have traveled to this other worldly place from what might be described as exactly the opposite: New York City.

 From a bustling city of over 8 million people to a quaint province with less than 8 thousand, we have achieved the change in scenery we desired.
 I was working over 40 hours a week as a mental health counselor and my husband often worked more than 60 hours a week as a restaurant manager.
 While we both enjoy our respective careers, we definitely needed a break.